-Please note that the bike shown in this video is on loan to the touring exhibition Designed to Win until 2014.
+Please note that the bike shown in this video is on loan to the touring exhibition Designed to Win.
 Chris Boardman has lent another bike to our display while it is away.
 Read a transcript of this video

 In his Tour de France debut in 1994, local cycling hero Chris Boardman set a record speed in the prologue time trial and wore the yellow jersey for the first three days of the race.
 He also held the jersey on the 1997 and 1998 Tours.
 Chris became famous when he won a gold medal at the 1992 Olympics in Barcelona on an innovative bike.
 He also broke the world hour record three times.

 His 1994 Tour de France yellow jersey is on display in the Wondrous Place gallery, as well the Gold Medal he won at the 1992 Olympics in Barcelona, in the Men's Individual Pursuit.

 Chris's first world record-breaking bicycle is on display above them.
 On 23 July 1993 Chris smashed the Hour World Record by cycling 52.270km in 60 minutes at the Velodrome du Lac in Bordeaux, France.
 Riding this French-manufactured Corima bicycle, he became the first person to break though 52 km, beating Scotsman Graeme Obree's record set just six days earlier.